 The goal of the presentation is just to give the audience a basic sense of what you do and why it matters.
 They simply need to know:

-It can be hard sticking to allotted times during a conference or organised talk.
-Often you will find yourself waffling about certain points and increased the planned completion time considerably.
+It can be difficult to stick to allotted times during a conference or organised talk.
+Often you will find yourself over-talking about certain points and eating into your remaining time.
 If you finish the presentation earlier than planned, there is more time for questions and the audience will appreciate it.

 The best way to manage to a time is:

-It’s highly embarrassing being cut off mid presentation, or having the rush the final section to finish on time.
+It’s very embarrassing to be cut off mid-presentation, or having to rush the final section to finish on time.
 This will dramatically diminish the user experience and any possibility of your message resonating with the audience.

 You’re going to have to look around the room as you would in a smaller presentation.
 Fake eye contact if you need to and scan the audience as best you can.
 It will appear to your audience that you are engaging with them personally.

 A good presentation includes much more than your voice.
 Some tools which you might think about using to bring your presentation to life include: